NCCY Award FAQs

 - Do nominators need to inform the caregiver that they have been nominated for this award?

-The Schwartz Center will alert nominees of their nomination.
-Nominators are welcome to also notify the caregiver and let them know that they have been nominated for this award.
+We will alert nominees of their nomination.
+Nominators are also welcome to also notify the caregiver and let them know that they have been nominated for this award.

 - What is the required length for a nomination letter?